-- Certificate of Remediation Fire safety defects - Inspection plan as implemented - Updated Fire Safety Risk Assessment - Plans, calculations, specifications and particulars, showing how the completed building has achieved compliance with this COP.
+- Certificate of Remediation Fire Safety Defects - Inspection Plan as implemented - Updated Fire Safety Risk Assessment - Plans, calculations, specifications and particulars, showing how the completed building has achieved compliance with this COP.

-Both the Notification of Remediation of Fire Safety Defects, and the Certificate of Remediation Fire Safety Defects will be required in all cases where fire safety remediation works are proposed and carried out (see Appendix E and F).

-Appendix A: Recommendations of the report of the Working Group to Examine Defects in Housing
+Both the Notification of Remediation of Fire Safety Defects, and the Certificate of Remediation Fire Safety Defects will be required in all cases where fire safety remediation works are proposed and carried out (see Appendices E and F).
+Appendix A: Extracts from Recommendations of the report of the Working Group to Examine Defects in Housing

-(R5) Interim Measure
+(R5) Interim Measures